triton-inference-server/model_analyzer/docs/config.md

 ### Weighted Objectives

-In addition to the mode discussed above, multiple values can be provided in the objectives key.
+In addition to the mode discussed above, multiple values can be provided in the objectives key in order to provide more generalized control over how model analyzer sorts results.
 For example:

 ```yaml
 objectives: